-- Get little results—I did gain muscle, but I was "skinny fat."
+- Get little results—I gained muscle but was "skinny fat."

-- Find CrossFit—ironically through a mention of the "300 workout" in a Men's Health article.
+- Find CrossFit—ironically, by mentioning the "300 workouts" in a Men's Health article.

 - Discover the Zone diet through CrossFit.

-- Do Zone for awhile get some results.
+- Do Zone for a while getting some results?

 - Plateau after about a year while doing CrossFit and Zone.